AlexandreGLopes/JavaFx-Jdbc-Selenium-POI-AppForTerrazza/README.md

 }
 ```

+- "${env:Name_of_Variable}"
-- ${env:Name_of_Variable} is the way VS Code use environment variables of Operational System.
+is the way VS Code use environment variables of Operational System.
 In this case we always make the JavaFX environment variable with the name PATH_TO_FX.
 So, the call in VS Code launch.json is ${env:PATH_TO_FX}.

 - IMPORTANT!
 When vscode creates the "launch.json" automatically the "vmArgs" line won't be created and you'll get an error.
 Just add it to the file and run it again.